The Patent Litigation Law Review: France

 Sending a cease-and-desist letter to infringers is not required before initiating an infringement action.

 The IPC distinguishes 'direct infringers' (manufacturers and importers) from 'indirect infringers' (distributors).
 The latter can only be liable for damages if they are aware that their activities may be infringing.

-Moreover, the question of being on notice regarding potential patent infringement is important in relation to damages because serving a writ of summons has been held to establish awareness for the future: as soon as a distributor receives a writ of summons, it is liable for subsequent acts until the decision on the merits.
+Moreover, the question of being on notice regarding a potential patent infringement is important in relation to damages because serving a writ of summons has been held to establish awareness for the future: as soon as a distributor receives a writ of summons, it is liable for subsequent acts until the decision on the merits.

-Protective letters are not admitted, either to prevent a preliminary injunction or a saisie-contrefaçon.
+Protective letters are not admitted either to prevent a preliminary injunction or a saisie-contrefaçon.
 This is compensated by the fact that the seized party can file a motion for withdrawal of the order authorising the saisie-contrefaçon to reintroduce the adversarial principle.

 Acts constituting infringement

 The IPC broadly defines acts constituting patent infringement as:

 - the manufacture, supply, placing on the market, use, importation, exportation, trans-shipment or holding of, for the aforementioned purposes, the product subject to the patent;